| Crates.io | enc_file |

 enc-file enc --in secret.pdf

-enc-file enc -i secret.pdf -o hidden.enc -a aes -p <PATH>
+enc-file enc -i secret.pdf -o hidden.enc -a aes -p /path/to/password.txt

 -i, --in <file> Input file (required)

--o, --out <file> Output file
+-o, --out <file> Output file (default: input + ".enc")

--a, --alg <algorithm> AEAD algorithm (xchacha default, aes)
+-a, --alg <algorithm> AEAD algorithm (xchacha [default], aes)

---stream Enable streaming mode for large inputs
+--stream Enable streaming mode for large files

---chunk-size <bytes> Maximum frame length in streaming mode.
+--chunk-size <bytes> Chunk size in streaming mode

 • ≤ 1 MiB → 64 KiB